seanzinh0/calculator-js/README.md

 Link to my calculator: https://seanzinh0.github.io/calculator-js/

+To use the calculator just press any number with an operator button to calculate what you want to calculate.
+The calculator performs PEMDAS without exponents or parentheses.
+You can hit clear to clear the input or if you want to create another equation right away if you press a number after getting an answer the calculator will auto clear.
+Also if you would like to perform more calculations after getting an answer you can do so by selecting an operator the answer is stored and will be the first number in your next calculation.

 I hope you enjoy the way I added functionality into my calculator app.

 THANK YOU!!